MauScheff/openprompts/README.md

 WIP: Documentation in process...

+# Why?
+Makes it easy and flexible to design, iterate, persist, and share multi-step prompt flows.

 # Setup
 install rustup.
     1. Run `npm install` to pull in Vite, @sveltejs/vite-plugin-svelte and @tauri-apps packages.